azzaouiyazid/Sentiment-Analysis/README.md

    - `google.colab`: For Google Colab integration.

 - **Dataset:**
    - Prepare a CSV dataset for training and testing your sentiment analysis model.
 Ensure it has two columns: 'review' (textual data) and 'sentiment' (positive or negative sentiment labels).
-Due to the large size of the dataset (55MB), consider compressing it into a zip file and include it in your repository.
+Due to the large size of the dataset (55MB), consider compressing the zip file and include it in your repository.

    **Note:** Mention in the README that the dataset is compressed into a zip file in the repository.